solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 production web server and then deploy the database schema and supported data via MySQL tools or the MySQL Workbench.

+The biggest advantage of a classic on-premises deployment is that you have full control of the environment.
+The biggest weakness is you must maintain every aspect of the environment.

-To perform a simulated classical deployment in Azure, reference the [Classic Deployment to PHP-enabled IIS server] article.
+To perform a simulated classical deployment in Azure, reference the [Classic Deployment to PHP-enabled IIS server][21] article.

 ## Azure VM deployment